w3f/Grants-Program/applications/polkakeeper.md

 # Glossary

 * Finder
-  * A user who finds opportunities to execute the Keeper strategy against.
+  * A user who identifies opportunities to execute the Keeper strategy against.
 The finding is done off-chain due to the required computing/network resources needed.
-The outcome is a transaction that invokes the extrinsic Strategy with specific Parameters, for example a liquidation.
+The outcome is a transaction that invokes the Keeper which has specific parameters embedded, for example a liquidation.

 * Backer
-  * A user who provides liquidity to the Vault.
-In exchange for this, executing Keepers can be done with larger leverage, and depending on the configuration set in the Strategy, profits are shared with the pool.
+  * A user who provides liquidity to the Vaults.
+By pooling funds, Keepers can execute on liquidation opportunities with leverage.
+Backers earn from the profits made by the Keeper.

 * Vaults
-  * Keepers can utilize a pool of user funds to enter profit opportunities.
-Profits may be shared with the pool participants.
+  * A pooled user funds module for Backers to add liquidity.
+Keepers utilize pooled user funds within the Vaults to execute on profit opportunities.

 * Strategy: Liquidator.
-  * Code that executes against a specific DeFi platform.
-For now this is the liquidation extrinsic only.
-It includes profit-sharing logic that ensures payment of profit back to the Vault.
+  * Code that executes against a specific DeFi platform to capture liquidation opportunities.
+For now, this is liquidation extrinsic only.
+Keeper: Liquidator includes conditional profit-only logic that ensures return of principal back to the Vault.

 # Runtime Modules
 ## Vault